nrfconnect/sdk-nrf/doc/nrf/app_dev/tfm/index.rst

 Enabling secure services
 ========================

-When using the :ref:`nrfxlib:nrf_security`, if :kconfig:option:`CONFIG_BUILD_WITH_TFM` is enabled together with :kconfig:option:`CONFIG_NORDIC_SECURITY_BACKEND`, the TF-M secure image will enable the use of the hardware acceleration of Arm CryptoCell.
+When using the :ref:`nrf_security`, if :kconfig:option:`CONFIG_BUILD_WITH_TFM` is enabled together with :kconfig:option:`CONFIG_NORDIC_SECURITY_BACKEND`, the TF-M secure image will enable the use of the hardware acceleration of Arm CryptoCell.
 In such case, the Kconfig configurations in the Nordic Security Backend control the features enabled through TF-M.

 You can configure what crypto modules to include in TF-M by using the ``TFM_CRYPTO_`` Kconfig options found in file :file:`zephyr/modules/trusted-firmware-m/Kconfig.tfm.crypto_modules`.